-- (1) A pilot seeking an additional class rating- - (a) shall have an endorsement in that pilot's logbook or training record from an authorised instructor that the applicant has been found competent in the following areas, as appropriate to the pilot licence and for the aircraft class rating sought- - (i) aeronautical knowledge area; and - (ii) areas of operation; and - (b) shall pass the practical test applicable to the pilot licence for the aircraft class rating sought. - (2) Where the applicant holds an aeroplane, rotorcraft or airship category at the pilot licence level, he or she shall not be required to meet the training time requirements prescribed under these Regulations for the aircraft class rating sought and shall not undertake an additional knowledge test.
+- (1) Class ratings shall be established for aeroplanes certificated for single pilot operations and shall be classified as specified in regulation 5(1)(b) of these regulations. - (2) Subject to sub-regulation (1) class ratings may be established for helicopters and powered-lift certificated for single pilots operations and which have comparable handling, performance and other characteristics. - (3) A pilot seeking an additional class rating- - (a) shall have an endorsement in that pilot's logbook or training record from an authorised instructor that the applicant has been found competent in the following areas, as appropriate to the pilot licence and for the aircraft class rating sought- - (i) aeronautical knowledge area; and - (ii) areas of operation; and - (b) shall pass the practical test applicable to the pilot licence for the aircraft class rating sought. - (4) Where the applicant holds an aeroplane, rotorcraft or airship category at the pilot licence level, he or she shall not be required to meet the training time requirements prescribed under these Regulations for the aircraft class rating sought and shall not undertake an additional knowledge test.